Collegium Pharmaceutical (COLL)

 AI Analysis | Feedback

-- Xtampza ER: An abuse-deterrent, extended-release oxycodone formulation used for the management of severe and chronic pain.
+- Xtampza ER: An abuse-deterrent, extended-release, oral formulation of oxycodone used for long-term opioid treatment of severe pain.

 AI Analysis | Feedback